 Leading a healthy lifestyle isn’t easy.
-Healthy food doesn’t always appeal, and regular exercise sometimes feels like so much of a hassle that being a couch potato is a much better alternative.
+Healthy food isn’t always appealing, and regular exercise sometimes feels like so much of a hassle that being a couch potato is a much better alternative.
 While it’s the easier option, the price of high blood pressure makes exercise a hard lifestyle choice to ignore.

 The risk of high blood pressure is heightened by factors like genetics, bad lifestyle habits (smoking, drinking) or simply just age.
 Even though the number of Singaporeans suffering from high blood pressure has dropped since 2004, a 2010 study showed that 23.5% of us still have high blood pressure.